-Wyoming high court overturns judge in UW gun case
+Wyoming high court overturns judge in university gun case

 LARAMIE, Wyo.
-(AP) - The Wyoming Supreme Court has ruled that a district judge wrongly issued an order in a case challenging the University of Wyoming ability to restrict people’s ability to carry firearms on campus.
+(AP) - The Wyoming Supreme Court ruled Wednesday that a district judge wrongly issued an order that upheld the University of Wyoming’s restriction on people’s ability to carry firearms on campus, saying in a split decision that the judge didn’t have jurisdiction in the case.

 The state’s high court decided 3-2 Wednesday to overturn District Judge Tori Kricken’s ruling that a state law prohibiting local governments and entities from making their own gun regulations only applies to guns manufactured in Wyoming.